Ameenrehman/TradeSocio-DevOpsTask/README.md

 ### Task 7: Additional Ideas: (Suggestions)

 * **Automated Security Scanning**: Integration of tools like Trivy into the CI/CD pipeline for vulnerability scanning of Docker images.
-* **Prometheus Metrics**: Basic application-level metrics exposed via Prometheus client libraries for observability.
+* **Prometheus Metrics**: Setup of Prometheus and Grafana to visualize and scrape those metrics at /metric endpoint in our app.
-* **Structured Logging**: (If implemented) Using a structured logging library for easier log analysis.
+* **Structured Logging**: Using a structured logging library for easier log analysis.

 ---